apache/rocketmq-site/_docs/08-release-manual.md

 * Make sure that all the unit tests can pass via `mvn clean install`.
 * Make sure that all the integration tests can pass via `mvn clean test -Pit-test`.

-After the successful building, remember to sign the artifact(GPG and SHA512 signatures are required), and copy them to the svn repository, you could refer to [svn repository](https://dist.apache.org/repos/dist/release/rocketmq/4.2.0) .
+After the successful building, remember to sign the artifact(PGP and SHA512 signatures are required), and copy them to the svn repository, you could refer to [svn repository](https://dist.apache.org/repos/dist/release/rocketmq/4.2.0) .

 ## 4. Validate the Release Candidate